Skip to content

 Analysis

 When you run the analysis, RWRD AI interprets your scenario in the context of your published dashboard data.
-A Monte Carlo simulation propagates the estimated impacts across your metric network, and a 9-section strategic briefing is generated.
+A Monte Carlo simulation propagates the estimated impacts across your metric network, and a strategic briefing is generated.

 Results